Blog Image

 • Access to real tools such as Meta Ads Manager, Google Analytics, or Canva

-If the course material seems outdated, or there is no reference to hands-on practice, pass it.
+If the course material feels outdated or there is no hands-on practice involved, it’s better to skip it.

 4. Who’s Teaching You Matters

-• Are they posting on a platform like LinkedIn?
+• Are they active on platforms like LinkedIn?

-• Have they worked in an agency or on live campaigns?
+• Have they worked in an agency or handled real campaigns?

 5. Does the Course Help You Get Work?